emwap/stream-paper/paper.md

 generates more heat.

-This paper presents a new representation of streams which allows for using in-place updates while retaining the advantages of the functional stream representation.
+This paper presents a new representation of streams which allows for using mutation while retaining the advantages of the functional stream representation.
 Our contributions are:

-* A new stream representation, `M (M a)`, for some monad `M` which supports in-place updates.
+* A new stream representation, `M (M a)`, for some monad `M` which supports mutation.
 The new representation, while relying on imperative features, can still be given a functional interface, just like the functional stream representation.